What’s Really Required for a Small Company to Get ISO 9001 Certification?

 From a 30,000 foot view, businesses simply need to follow these steps:

-- Decide if you need a consultant to help you implement the standard
+- If you need a consultant to help you implement the standard, select a consultant from an ISO 9001-certified firm.

-- If no – assign the project to yourself or another capable individual in your organization
+- If you do not need a consultant to help you implement the standard, assign the project to yourself or another capable individual in your organization.

 There are two important factors that are NOT required to take on the pursuit of the standard.